 Laura Lee is currently living in New York, continuing to follow her first love: writing.

-Arthur S. Lefkowitz is an author, Revolutionary War historian, self-employed businessman, and independent researcher.
+Arthur S. Lefkowitz is an author, Revolutionary War historian, businessman, and independent researcher.
 A member of the board of governors of the American Revolution Round Table, he previously served on the board of the Brigade of the American Revolution.
 Lefkowitz has lectured extensively for the New Jersey Council for the Humanities, at various National Park Service sites, the annual Fort Ticonderoga Revolutionary War Symposium, Fraunces Tavern Museum, and Chubb & Son, Inc. He was also the keynote speaker during an annual meeting of the prestigious Washington Association of New Jersey.

 Lefkowitz received a BA from New York University and earned his MBA at Long Island University.
 While he enjoys many areas of history, the American Revolution resonated with him after he joined a Revolutionary War reenactment group.
 He says that the American Revolution “marks the beginning of the modern age in world history when men took action to decide how they would be governed.”